 Funeral Home Negligence in Florida

 The death of a family member is difficult, even if the death was expected.
 That being said, funeral home negligence can add insult to injury.
 While simultaneously processing the loss of a loved one and going through the grieving process, you might be the individual in charge of ensuring that the funeral service and burial go according to plan, which can be stressful in and of itself.
-When things go wrong, you’ll be faced with handling another difficult situation, but you won’t be alone: Friedman, Rodman, & Frank’s combined 100 years of experience is on your side.
+When things go wrong, you’ll be faced with handling another difficult situation, but you won’t be alone: Friedman Rodman Frank & Estrada, P.A.’s combined 100 years of experience is on your side.

 You were surely relying on the funeral home or mortuary to properly and respectfully take care of your deceased loved one, but, unfortunately, that may have not happened, and you may have a case for funeral home negligence in Florida.
 Negligence at the hands of the people who are supposed to take care of your loved one is something that occurs all too often.
 Whether mistakes occur when the corpse is being processed or after it has been buried or cremated, it should not have happened at all, and you deserve to be compensated for their carelessness.

 Common Examples of Negligence and Mishandling of Remains or Corpses in Florida:

 - Improper embalming of body

 - Theft of personal property including jewelry or gold fillings

 - Burying the wrong body

 - Using a broken casket

 - Negligence in care of gravesite resulting in vandalism